The partial activity scheme, commonly known as partial unemployment, is a system that allows the employer to:

 - A request for prior authorization from the Direccte.

-The request must specify:
+The application must specify:

 - The reasons justifying the use of partial activity;